Michael Reeves (director): Death

-Select filmography
+Filmography

 Slated projects

 Some films Reeves was apparently scheduled to direct or for which he was being considered were The Buttercup Chain and De Sade.
 Both of these films were completed with other directors.
 Also in development was a film concerning the IRA, which was announced as a forthcoming Tigon production in the trade press, with the title of O'Hooligan's Mob.
 Reeves had talked of directing an adaptation of Walker Hamilton's novel All The Little Animals, but this did not reach pre-production stage.